jonathanasullivan/jonathanasullivan.github.io/_pages/about.md

 You can download my CV [here](https://jonathanasullivan.github.io/files/academic_cv_jasullivan.pdf).

 :rotating_light: **I am actively recruiting a PhD student for Fall '24.
-Please see the [Opportunities](https://jonathanasullivan.github.io/opportunities/) page for updates on available positions in the lab** :rotating_light:
+For interested, prospective students please see the [Opportunities](https://jonathanasullivan.github.io/opportunities/) page for full details** :rotating_light:

 ## News
 Aug 2023: Paper on the unequal impacts of large-scale land acquisitions was accepted to PNAS.
 See a short write-up [here](https://sbs.arizona.edu/news/large-scale-land-acquisitions-exacerbate-local-farmland-inequities)